Silver Sands

 Silver Sands shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-A substantial 24.2% of the population actively pursues formal education.
-This includes 7.9% in secondary education, 7.7% in primary education, and 2.8% pursuing tertiary education.
+A total of 24.2% of the population is actively pursuing formal education, including 7.9% in secondary education, 7.7% in primary education, and 2.8% in tertiary education.

 Frequently Asked Questions - Education